OpenSPP/documentation/_sources/learn/social_protection_management_information_systems.md.txt

 1. **Comprehensive Beneficiary Management**: SP-MIS are equipped to handle complex beneficiary data, from intake to ongoing management, including changes in eligibility and circumstances.

-2. **Program Flexibility and Scalability**: Designed to be adaptable and scalable, SP-MIS can accommodate a range of social protection interventions, from cash transfers to social insurance schemes.
+2. **Program Flexibility and Scalability**: Designed to be adaptable and scalable, SP-MIS can accommodate a range of social protection interventions, from {term}`cash transfers` to {term}`social insurance` schemes.

 3. **Advanced Data Capabilities**: Featuring robust data processing and analysis tools, SP-MIS enable real-time monitoring and data-driven decision-making for continuous program improvement.